SRAM

 The software stack is used to store the addresses of LOCAL variables and for variables that are passed to SUB routines.

-Each LOCAL variable and passed variable to a SUB/FUNCTION, requires two bytes to store the address.
-So when you have a SUB routine in your program that passes 10 variables, you need 10 * 2 = 20 bytes.
 When you use 2 LOCAL variables in the SUB program that receives the 10 variables, you need additional 2 * 2 = 4 bytes.

-The software stack size can be calculated by taking the maximum number of parameters in a SUB routine, adding the number of LOCAL variables and multiplying the result by 2.
+The software stack ($SWSTACK) size can be calculated by taking the maximum number of parameters in a SUB routine, adding the number of LOCAL variables and multiplying the result by 2.
 To be safe, add 4 more bytes for internally used LOCAL variables.

 When you have a LOCAL STRING with a size of 40 bytes, and a LOCAL LONG, you need 41 + 4 bytes = 45 bytes of frame space.

+When you use conversion routines such as STR, VAL, HEX, INPUT etc. that convert from numeric to string and vice versa, you also need a frame.
 Note that the use of the INPUT statement with a numeric variable, or the use of the PRINT or LCD statement with a numeric variable, will also force you to reserve 24 bytes of frame space.
 This because these routines use the internal numeric<>string conversion routines.

 XRAM

-The additional memory is named XRAM memory(extended or external memory)
+The additional memory is named XRAM memory (extended or external memory).

 When you add 32 KB RAM, the first address will be 0.